christophajohns/christophajohns.github.io/_portfolio/stitch-office-wellbeing.md

   </figcaption>
 </figure>

+## Delivery and Testing

-The final prototype was tested with users and pitched to the client.
+The final prototype for our mobile application was tested with office workers accustomed to workplace booking systems and pitched to the client.
+The result of this project will be further used to inform design decisions around the development of the client's internal workplace booking software.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FFfHJccnBzWm1YeNr3iOOar%2FStitch-App%3Fpage-id%3D85%253A3843%26node-id%3D85%253A3843%26viewport%3D320%252C48%252C0.28%26scaling%3Dscale-down%26starting-point-node-id%3D85%253A3994%26show-proto-sidebar%3D1" allowfullscreen></iframe>